-The Passcode configuration profile is for controlling the use of device passcode protection, including passcode requirements.
-When a device has the profile set, the device user must use a passcode meeting the requirements.
+The passcode configuration profile is for controlling the use of device passcode protection, including passcode requirements.
+When a device has the profile set, the device user must use a passcode to meet the requirements.

 For Android devices, it is possible to create separate passcode profiles for the device lock screen and work profile.
 This article explains how you can set a device-wide passcode policy for managed Android devices.